-In order to establish these fundamental properties, we need to describe a few of the cryptographic data structures used by TODA to achieve these guarantees.
+In order to establish these fundamental properties, we need to describe a few of the cryptographic data

 Merkle Tries

 A Merkle trie is a cryptographic data structure.
 That means it's a way of storing data which has important cryptographic properties.